YCharan09/SDC_Tools/README.md

 If not, install JDK first.

-🚀 Step 2: Summon the Tool
+🚀 Step 2: Execute the Application

 Navigate to the folder containing the .jar file: